Haroma

 Who should book it, who should cross-shop

 Haroma makes the most sense for diners who want Modern Spanish cooking in Madrid from Mario Sandoval, with a smart-casual dress code and hours listed daily from 1–4 PM and 8–11 PM.
-It can work for midday or evening planning because both time windows are verified for every day of the week.
+It can work for midday or evening planning because both time windows are listed for every day of the week.

 Cross-shop based on the kind of evening you want.
 Corral de la Morería is another option to consider.
 Restaurante Montia and Marques de Riscal Restaurant belong in a different decision set if you are comparing Haroma with broader Spanish dining destinations rather than only Madrid restaurants.